markhemans/nodejs-preparation/chapter4.md

 used to connect to the debugger.

-to set a breakpoint at the start of the file we can do so, otherwise, the application will have fully initialized and may be performing asynchronous tasks.
+to set a breakpoint at the start of the first executable line in the application,
+(before asynchronous tasks), use:

 node --inspect-brk app.js

+otherwise, asynchronous tasks will be executing.

 The remote debugging protocol